dineshchhantyal/offermart/README.md

-# RenewMart
+# OfferMart

 A community-driven marketplace platform focused on reducing waste by connecting sellers of near-expiry goods with conscious buyers.
 Built with Next.js 14, the platform serves both B2B businesses and individual users.

 ## Overview

-RenewMart empowers businesses and individuals to extend the life of near-expiry products through sales or donations.
+OfferMart empowers businesses and individuals to extend the life of near-expiry products through sales or donations.
 Our AI-powered platform ensures quality verification while promoting sustainable commerce and community impact.

 ### Key Goals